RafaelMoro/Conf-Merch/README.md

 | AniCollection | CSS Animations |

 In React, I used some hooks such as useState, useEffect, useRef for the form handlement, useContext for the global use of the state. useNavigate to send the user to the next screen. useLocation to pass any props between pages.
+I fetched the information of this fake store from a public API.

+This project will be in continous improvement.

 The website was launched into production with Netlify.
 This is the link: https://vocal-eclair-4a8151.netlify.app